Family History Videos, Legacy Films,

 The sky's the limit with your creativity!

 There is a whole art to the storytelling process!
-Go step by step in our Documentary Storytelling & Scriptwriting 101 Essentials course.
+For step by step guidance, check out the 7-Day Documentary Crash Course.

 Depending on how much footage you have, your existing computer may or may not be able to handle all that video data.
 And you’ll need a way to edit together the clips.